10-week accredited short course (online)

 There are no entry requirements for this course.

-Times Online live sessions will take place on an evening - Monday 6.30pm-7.30pm
+Times Online live sessions will take place on Monday evenings, 6.30pm-7.30pm

 The topics you will cover on our Mindfulness for Everyday Day Living will help you to develop your understanding of the subject and how to apply this to day to day life.
 You will also cover topics such as: